Household debt

 Household debt is the combined debt of all people in a household, including consumer debt and mortgage loans.
-A significant rise in the level of this debt coincides historically with many severe economic crises and was a cause of the U.S. and subsequent European economic crises of 2007–2012.
+A significant rise in the level of this debt coincides historically with many severe economic crises and was a cause of the U.S. and subsequent euro area crisis.
 Several economists have argued that lowering this debt is essential to economic recovery in the U.S. and selected Eurozone countries.

 Overview

 Household debt can be defined in several ways, based on what types of debt are included.
 Common debt types include home mortgages, home equity loans, auto loans, student loans, and credit cards.
 Household debt can also be measured across an economy, to measure how indebted households are relative to various measures of income (e.g., pre-tax and disposable income) or relative to the size of the economy (GDP).

 The burden of debt can also be measured in terms of the amount of interest it generates relative to the income of the borrower.
 For example, the U.S. Federal Reserve measures the "household debt service ratio" (DSR), an estimate of the ratio of debt payments to disposable personal income.
 Debt payments consist of the estimated required payments on outstanding mortgage and consumer debt.
 The Fed also measures the "financial obligations ratio" (FOR), which adds automobile lease payments, rental payments on tenant-occupied property, homeowners' insurance, and property tax payments to the debt service ratio.
 Homeowner and renter FORs are calculated by applying homeowner and renter shares of payments and income derived from the Survey of Consumer Finances and Current Population Survey to the numerator and denominator of the FOR.
 The homeowner mortgage FOR includes payments on mortgage debt, homeowners' insurance, and property taxes, while the homeowner consumer FOR includes payments on consumer debt and automobile leases.